rtpunati/CareerGuidance/README.md

 - **Challenges**: Class imbalance affects the performance, with some classes like **Graphics Designing** showing poor precision and recall.
 - **SMOTE** was applied to balance the classes, but its effectiveness is limited in cases of severe imbalance.

-### Recommendations for Improvement:
-- **Combine SMOTE with undersampling** techniques or use **class weights** in the Random Forest Classifier.
-- Experiment with classifiers like **XGBoost** or **LightGBM** for better handling of imbalanced data.
-- Consider adding **ROC-AUC** and other relevant metrics for more comprehensive model evaluation.
-- Analyze the class distribution to ensure sufficient samples are available for training all classes.

 ## Flask Application for Career Guidance (`testapp.py`)

 The `testapp.py` script is a **Flask application** that serves as the frontend for career guidance predictions.
 It consists of two main routes: